Hornir91/Zaplanuj-Jedzonko/README.md

 * Django 2.2.6
 * PostgreSQL database

-## Setup
+## Requirements
-To launch the project fork it and download required libraries in your IDE with command:
+All required packages are mentioned in requirements.txt file.
+To install it run the following command:
 ```
 pip3 install -r requirements.txt
 ```